Wine Cellaring: General principles

-Whatever use you might intend for your cellar, it is important to keep in mind that wine is a perishable product and its protection should always be paramount.
-Designing an aesthetically pleasing room with wine racks is one thing.
-Making a stunning cellar that is also fully functional is another.
+Whatever use you may intend for your cellar; it is important to keep in mind that wine is a perishable product and its protection should always be paramount.
+Designing an aesthetically pleasing room with wine racks is one thing, making a stunning cellar that is also fully functional is another.

 You will likely be investing as much in wine as you are on your cellar, so it makes good economic sense to take efforts to protect both investments.
-When properly stored, age-worthy wine not only maintains its quality longer (by extending its drinking window), but as it matures, its aroma, flavor, and complexity as continue to improve.
+When stored properly, age-worthy wine not only maintains its quality longer (by extending its drinking window), but as it matures, its aroma, flavor, and complexity as continue to improve.

 If the cellar becomes too cold, a wine can freeze, which can play havoc with the cork and introduce oxygen into the wine, a result that can be terminal if the exposure is too great.